 Step 2: Check your app updates

 Outdated apps on Mac are just as much of a problem as outdated apps on iPhone, sometimes more if you use your Mac for work.
-Check with app developers via their website or social networking sites like Twitter to make sure they will support macOS Catalina.
+Check with app developers via their website or social networking sites like Twitter to make sure they will support macOS Big Sur.
 Some changes to the Mac operating system might make your favorite apps bug out a little (or a lot).
-If a developer isn't supporting macOS Catalina or hasn't released an update, you can stick with macOS Catalina until it's safe.
-You can also partition your Mac and install Catalina alongside your current OS.
+If a developer isn't supporting macOS Big Sur or hasn't released an update, you should stick with macOS Catalina until it's safe.
+You can also create a volume or partition your Mac and install Big Sur alongside your current OS.

 Step 3: Clean up your Mac

-macOS Catalina doesn't take up a lot of space, but you should make sure you've got a few GBs of free space to download and install the update with maximum efficiency.
-If your Mac is bloated with duplicate photos, extraneous files, or unneeded apps, you might want to clean it up to make space for the download.
+The public build of macOS Big Sur won't take up a lot of space, but you should make sure you've got a few GBs of free space to download and install the update with maximum efficiency.
+If your Mac is bloated with duplicate photos, extraneous files, or unneeded apps, you might want to optimize your Mac's storage to make space for the download.

 Even if you have plenty of space on your Mac, it's never a bad idea to keep it organized and tidy by cleaning up your desktop, clearing out your downloads folder, and emptying your trash.